jfquinones/jfquinones.github.io/Readme.md

 ## Know Issues

-There is also a downloadable-resume to PDF file, it use an HTML2pdf javascript file, that can't process external CSS file so you have to manually change de style the downloadable-resume.html file.
+There is also a downloadable-resume to PDF file, it use an HTML2pdf javascript file, that can't process external CSS file so you have to manually change the style of the downloadable-resume.html file.
 Another issue about this, is that automatically export HTML as A4 portrait pages, so the PDF maybe have rare looklike.